"Art is not propaganda. It is truth." John F. Kennedy, 1960

 Elizabeth McClancy paints the faces of social crises that are either off the radar or insufficiently understood.
 As Peter Frank, Huffington Post art critic, noted in "To Be Self-Evident: Purpose, Principle & Portraiture,"

-McClancy's debut series, "Democratic Principles," includes paintings of 22 contemporary progressive leaders and each one's statement on a cherished principle of American democracy.
+McClancy's debut series, "Democratic Principles," includes paintings of 22 contemporary government leaders paired with a statement by each subject on a cherished principle of American democracy.
 In no way intended as a "tribute" to these leaders, her purpose is to create a space for them and for us to consider "principles worth fighting for; principles worth dying for; principles worth losing an election to defend..."
-(E. McClancy, "Preface to the Plates," Democratic Principles, 2008) Her upcoming series, titled "Look.
-At.
-Me.," focuses on the faces of intellectual disability.
+(E. McClancy, "Preface to the Plates," Democratic Principles, 2008).